Beginning Pay Range: $18.31 – $22.89 per hour

 High school diploma, GED or equivalent is required.

-An equivalent combination of experience and education that demonstrates the knowledge, skills and abilities required for the position will be considered in lieu of the outlined requirements.
+An equivalent combination of experience and education that demonstrates the required knowledge, skills and abilities required for the position will be considered in lieu of the outlined requirements.

 Physical Demands and Work Requirements: